lskatz/SneakerNet/README.md

 ## Output

+_For more information, please see [docs/SneakerNetOutput.md](docs/SneakerNetOutput.md)_

-SneakerNet produces a subfolder `SneakerNet` in your run directory.
+SneakerNet produces a subfolder `SneakerNet/` in your run directory.
 It also emails a report.
 To view a sample report, please go to t/report.html in this repository.